On Context Utilization in Summarization with Large Language Models: Limitations

 \section{Limitations}

-Our work only considers open-source LLMs for summary generation and ignores closed-source LLMs such as the popular OpenAI's GPT-3.5 and GPT-4, or Anthropic's Claude.
-We made this decision to advocate for openness in LLM research ; yet we acknowledge that it would be interesting to also investigate properties of summaries generated by these paying API LLMs.
+Our work mainly considers open-source LLMs for summary generation and ignores some popular closed-source LLMs such as Anthropic's Claude.
+We made this decision to advocate for openness in LLM research ; yet we acknowledge that it would be interesting to also investigate properties of summaries generated by more paying API LLMs.

 Another limitation lays in the saliency estimation.
 We approximate salient content in the source through maximizing ROUGE-1 overlap with summary sentences.
 Other methods are also well-suited for this task, albeit at greater computational cost ; for instance semantic similarity through BERTScore or BARTScore ; or saliency estimation through a LLM in zero-shot.